Fears grow for missing West Virginia mom as bizarre private messages emerge from her Facebook account

 “We are just waiting,” Dickerson stressed.
 “We just want her home.”

-Raleigh County Sheriff Scott Van Meter told Fox News on Wednesday morning that the matter was under investigation, and that his office learned of some possible sightings but had not yet located anything known to belong to Haley.
+Van Meter told Fox News on Wednesday morning that the matter was under investigation, and that his office learned of some possible sightings but had not yet located anything known to belong to Haley.

-Van Meter also affirmed that William Scott resigned from the State Police around five months ago, after 25 years of service, before he was hired back in a civilian capacity for motor-vehicle inspections.
+He also affirmed that William Scott resigned from the State Police around five months ago, after 25 years of service, before he was hired back in a civilian capacity for motor-vehicle inspections.
 Van Meter emphasized that Scott had been very cooperative in the investigation.

 Scott did not respond to Fox News’ requests for comment.